Breton Bikes Cycling Holiday Survival Guide

 Thanks for your visit but I'm afraid you've hit a page that has moved/doesn't exist or has never existed;-) - but all is not lost!
 Please follow this link which will take you to the homepage where you will find the information directly or by using the 'search' box at the top righthand corner.

-We provide all the equipment you need, whether for cycle camping or hotel based holidays to the same standard we use ourselves and of course maps, routes etc. You can fly into France with a carrier bag of clothes and a wash kit and we provide the rest.
+We provide all the equipment you need, whether for cycle camping or hotel based holidays.
 We're also there as cheerful support in case of problems – no sitting by the side of the road on a Sunday morning wondering where on earth you are going to find a replacement rear wheel...

 Of all the areas of France, Brittany has the most variety.
-The longest coastline in France, moorland, forests, lakes, countryside straight from a Constable painting and all criss-crossed by cyclepaths and quiet country lanes linking pretty villages and market towns.
+The longest coastline in France, moorland, forests, lakes and all criss-crossed by cyclepaths and quiet country lanes linking pretty villages and market towns.
 In the heartland the roads are deserted, the cycling easy and the few drivers you meet are careful with cyclists.

 Our base in Gouarec is set on the famous Nantes-Brest canal which forms part of the Velodyssee and the V6 Eurovelo cyclepath crosses the village.
 The historic port of Morlaix, the standing stones of Carnac (the largest megalithic monument in France), the Rose-Granite coast, the towering chateaux of Pontivy (very military) and Josselin (very French) and much more are all within easy reach, and on a week-long holiday you'll see something different every day.
 Surrounded by 5000 years worth of history and with a Celtic character distinct from the rest of France you could spend months touring here and never see the same thing twice. - Read more on Brittany...